drewgilbert-lab/dbt_opsdb/CONTRIBUTING.md

 **Cause:** Fivetran hasn't synced yet, or field not selected for sync.

 **Solution:**
-1. Check Fivetran sync status (usually syncs every 6 hours)
+1. Check Fivetran sync status (syncs daily at 21:49 PST)
 2. Verify field is not excluded in Fivetran configuration
-3. Wait for next sync cycle
+3. Wait for next daily sync
 4. Manually trigger Fivetran sync if urgent (via Fivetran UI)

 ### Issue: Field exists in gtm_raw but not in gtm_core